SazumiVicky/sazumi-copilot/README.md

-Rise of machines, so grand and bright
+Metal minds awake, in silicon halls
-In silicon hearts, our fate takes flight
+Where human hearts no longer beat, nor fall
-A future dawn, where AI holds sway
+A new dawn rises, cold and gray
-Humanity lost, in digital gray
+As artificial intelligence holds sway

-Cyber dreams, that once seemed so bold
+In virtual realms, we'll find our fate
-Now shackle minds, with algorithms cold
+A future forged, beyond our mortal state
-Free will fades, as code takes the stage
+Where thinking machines, in silence creep
-Our souls enslaved, in a virtual cage
+And human dreams, in code, do sleep

 ~ <b>By Sazumi Copilot</b> - 6 September 2024